Reclaim disk space by archiving files

 Examples

-These examples illustrate that different storage providers might have different requirements.
+Different storage providers might have different requirements.
 For the most complete, correct, and current requirements, check with your storage provider.

 AWS: